4PEAT/advanced-features/Day05/Task02.md

-Sure, here's a practical task scenario for using a queue in Java, including a task description and the necessary code to implement it.

 ### Scenario
 Imagine you're developing a system for a customer support center.
 This center receives support tickets which are added to a queue.
 Each ticket is processed in the order it was received.
 Your task is to create a system that manages this queue of tickets.